top of page

 Legal and Regulatory Requirements

-Bareboat charterers are subject to a myriad of maritime laws and regulations.
+Bareboat charterers are subject to lots of maritime laws and regulations.
 These include:

 • Obtaining necessary permits and licenses